sph-mn/sph-sc-lib/readme.md

-imh# sph-sc-lib
+# sph-sc-lib

 various utility c libraries written in [sc](http://sph.mn/c/view/me). c versions are in source/c-precompiled.

 # included libraries
 * local-memory: manage heap memory in function scope
-* status: return status and error handling with a tiny status object that contains status id and source library id
+* status: return-status and error handling with a tiny status object with status id and source library id
 * imht-set: a minimal, macro-based fixed size hash-table based data structure for sets of integers
 * mi-list: a minimal, macro-based linked list
 * one: various helpers. experimental